github-sanket/Terraform-eks/README.md

 # Terraform-eks

-Terraform script to configure Eks cluster in AWS
+A Terraform script to automate the configuration and deployment of an EKS cluster on AWS.